Rafael1s/Deep-Reinforcement-Learning-Algorithms/MountainCarContinuous_PPO/README.md

-# Project - MountainCarContinuous with PPO (vectorized
+## Project - MountainCarContinuous with PPO (vectorized environments)

 ###  Environment
 Usually, solving the environment require an average total reward of over the threshold over 100 consecutive episodes.